MishaLaskin/curl/README.md

 # CURL: Contrastive Unsupervised Representation Learning for Sample-Efficient Reinforcement Learning

 This repository is the official implementation of [CURL](https://mishalaskin.github.io/curl/).
+Our implementation is built based on https://github.com/denisyarats/pytorch_sac_ae by Denis Yarats.

 ## Installation